meleu/RetroPie-joystick-selection/README.md

 ### install.sh
 A bash script to perform the following tasks:
-- check if the old "RetroPie-input-selection" scheme is installed and uninstall it if true.
+- delete the old "RetroPie-input-selection" scheme if it's installed.
-- compile jslist.c and put the executable in `/opt/retropie/supplementary/` directory.
+- compile jslist.c and put the executable in /opt/retropie/supplementary/ directory.
-- put joystick_selection.sh in `$HOME/RetroPie/retropiemenu/` directory.
+- put joystick_selection.sh in $HOME/RetroPie/retropiemenu/ directory.
+- create a gamelist.xml entry for joystick_selection.sh